Skip to content

 Chaperones

-The Museum requires these chaperone to student ratios through grade 12:
+The Museum requires these chaperone-to-student ratios through grade 12:

 1:10 minimum